What do I need to bring for my appointment?

 You will need to see Dr Cutbush for an initial consultation before surgery can be organised.
 Should Dr Cutbush advise you during your consultation that you will need surgery, a date and a quote can be given to you at the time of your consultation.

 Do I need an X-ray before my appointment?

 A common question that is asked by people is whether they need an X-ray prior to their follow up appointment.

-Despite the advance of MRI and CT imaging X-ray remains a very important investigations for patients with orthopaedic conditions.
+Despite the advance of MRI and CT imaging X-rays remain a very important investigation for patients with orthopaedic conditions.